ZKZOU/Energy-Conservation-as-the-Constraint-Precondition-for-Monotonic-Entropy-Increase/README.md

 ## Abstract

-Building upon the gradient-driven multiplicative entropy framework proposed by Zou (2025) [3], this paper reveals the intrinsic mathematical constraint structure between the first and second laws of thermodynamics.
-In this framework, the entropy of a system is defined as \( S = \prod_i m_i \), where \( m_i \) denotes the quantized energy value carried by each discrete node, subject to the strict conservation of total energy \( E = \sum_i m_i \).
-Energy transfer follows a rigorous gradient-driven rule: energy flows exclusively from higher-valued nodes to lower-valued nodes \( (m_i > m_j + 1) \).
-This paper demonstrates that, under this multiplicative entropy formulation, the first law is not merely an independent postulate standing alongside the second law, but rather serves as the constraint precondition for the monotonic increase of entropy—energy conservation, via the arithmetic-geometric mean inequality, directly yields the upper bound of entropy \( S \leq (E/N)^N \), while the gradient-driven rule ensures that every step of energy transfer strictly increases the multiplicative entropy.
+Building upon the gradient-driven multiplicative entropy framework proposed by Zou (2025)[3], this paper reveals the intrinsic mathematical constraint structure between the first and second laws of thermodynamics.
+In this framework, the entropy of a system is defined as S = ∏ᵢ mᵢ, where mᵢ denotes the quantized energy value carried by each discrete node, subject to the strict conservation of total energy E = ∑ᵢ mᵢ.
+Energy transfer follows a rigorous gradient-driven rule: energy flows exclusively from higher-valued nodes to lower-valued nodes (mᵢ > mⱼ + 1).
+This paper demonstrates that, under this multiplicative entropy formulation, the first law is not merely an independent postulate standing alongside the second law, but rather serves as the constraint precondition for the monotonic increase of entropy—energy conservation, via the arithmetic-geometric mean inequality, directly yields the upper bound of entropy S ≤ (E/N)ᴺ, while the gradient-driven rule ensures that every step of energy transfer strictly increases the multiplicative entropy.
 In this manner, the two laws of thermodynamics are unified into a single dynamical process—namely, gradient-driven evolution under a conservation constraint—wherein entropy increase no longer depends on probabilistic or statistical assumptions, but is a necessary consequence jointly determined by energy conservation and the existence of energy gradients.

 **Keywords**: multiplicative entropy; gradient-driven; energy conservation; first law of thermodynamics; second law of thermodynamics; non-probabilistic entropy; constraint-dynamics relation